-Marta Grabowska is an art historian and independent curatoress, with a background in creative photography.
-After learning the basics of curating at Central Saint Martins, UAL, she received her BA in History of Art and Curating from Birkbeck, University of London, where she researched ideas regarding Slow Art.
-She co-founded a Slow Art platform called ONE Project (2016) and sisterhood for CEE womxn and non-binary creatives, promoting cultural understanding called Red Zenith Collective (2020).
-She is a co-creator at artBLAB London.
+Marta Grabowska is an art historian and independent curator, originally trained in creative photography.
+She studied curating at Central Saint Martins, UAL, and received her BA in History of Art and Curating from Birkbeck, University of London, where she researched ideas regarding Slow Art.
+Marta co-founded and curated a Slow Art research project called ONE Project (2016- 2020).
+In 2020 she co-founded a platform for CEE womxn and non-binary creatives, promoting cultural understanding called Red Zenith Collective.
+She is a co-creator at artBLAB London since 2019.
+Marta is a member of British Art Network at Tate.

 2020 - present